SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    1. Repeatedly, until all blocks are read:
       1. read `M` blocks of data into memory
       2. sort these blocks
-      3. write them to disk
+      3. write them to a disk file

-         > This will create `N` files

-      > After step 1, we have `N` sorted chunks, then we want to merge them.
+      After this step, we will have `N` sorted chunks, then we want to merge them.

-   2. If `N + 1 <= M`, then read the first block of these `N` files into memory, use 1 block to store the sorted result.
+   2. If `N + 1 <= M`, then read the first block of these `N` files into memory, use 1 block to store the sorted result, let name this block as the destination block.

-      1. Iterate over the first record of these `N` blocks, **move** the first record (should be the smallest if we sort in ascending order).
+      1. Iterate over the first tuple of these `N` blocks, **move** the smallest tuple to the destination block.
       2. Repeat the last step until all the `N` blocks are empty.
       3. All these `N+1` blocks are sorted, write the sorted result to disk